bhagwatsneha/MySampleProject/README.md

 # Automation using Selenium

-This project is developed by [Lavatech Technology](https://lavatechtecnology.com) This project handled by It department.There re 5 memebers contributing in this project.
+This project is developed by [Lavatech Technology](https://lavatechtecnology.com) This project handled by It department.There are 45 memebers contributing in this project.
--Ravi
--Raman
-*Kia
-*Siya
-*Radha

 Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
 Selenium specifically